-- 3.17.1 The SPD promotes an energy strategy which focuses on energy efficiency in buildings, reduction in water consumption and the provision of renewables where appropriate.
+The SPD promotes an energy strategy which focuses on energy efficiency in buildings, reduction in water consumption and the provision of renewables where appropriate.
 Building layout, compactness, and orientation should be primary considerations in reducing energy demand.
-Passive design can be augmented with active energy saving technologies and renewable energy sources, such as photovoltaic panels. - 3.17.2 The Winchester District Local Plan Part | Policy CPII Sustainable Low and Zero Carbon Built Development, recommends that development meets the following standards for new build: - Residential development: CSH Level 5 for Energy and CSH Level 4 for Water - Non-residential development: BREEAM Excellent / Outstanding - 3.17.3 A fabric-first approach is recommended for new build, using effective thermal insulation within new development to reduce the need for mechanical ventilation and heating.
+Passive design can be augmented with active energy saving technologies and renewable energy sources, such as photovoltaic panels.
+It is essential to consider how renewable technologies can be sensitively located and integrated into design to be sympathetic to the Conservation Area.

+- 3.14.7 The Winchester District Local Plan Part 1 Policy CP11 Sustainable Low and Zero Carbon Built Development, recommends that development meets the following standards for new build: - Residential development: CSH Level 5 for Energy and CSH Level 4 for Water - Non-residential development: BREEAM Excellent / Outstanding - 3.14.8 A fabric-first approach is recommended for new build, using effective thermal insulation within new development to reduce the need for mechanical ventilation and heating.
 Constructing buildings with high thermal mass is also appropriate for passive heating and cooling of buildings.
-Natural ventilation and passive cooling are encouraged, with thermal shading integrated into the architecture where appropriate to prevent overheating of internal areas. - 3.17.4 Buildings should not only be efficient but long lasting and designed with flexibility to allow for future adaptations.
+Natural ventilation and passive cooling are encouraged, with thermal shading integrated into the architecture where appropriate to reduce solar gain and prevent overheating of internal areas.

+3.14.9 Buildings should not only be efficient but long lasting and designed with flexibility to allow for future adaptations.
 The use of natural, durable and locally sourced materials is promoted.
 Consideration should be given to the re-use of building materials where possible, as well as the specification of materials with low embodied energy values.